f0lg0/ThePandemicHack/README.md

 ```
 npm install
 ```
-to install everything you need, in case of neeed try to install Express:
+to install everything you need, in case of need try to install Express manually:

 ```
 npm install express